Ayub Bachchu

-Ayub Bachchu (/bn/; 16 August 1962 – 18 October 2018) was a Bangladeshi rock guitarist, composer, singer and songwriter, who was the founder of the Bangladeshi rock band Love Runs Blind and earned success as the lead singer and the lead guitarist of the band.
-He is considered a pop culture icon in Bangladesh.
-He was one of the pioneers of Bangladeshi pop music.
+Ayub Bachchu (Note: /bn/.) (/bn/; 16 August 1962 – 18 October 2018) was a Bangladeshi rock guitarist, composer, singer and songwriter, who was the founder of the Bangladeshi rock band Love Runs Blind and earned success as the lead singer and the lead guitarist of the band.
+He is considered a rock and pop culture icon in Bangladesh.
+He was one of the pioneers of Bangladeshi rock and pop music.

 Born in Patiya, Bachchu came to Chittagong with his family in the early 1970s.
 His first band name was "Spider" (Which is the first band of Chittagong city).
 He joined "Spider" in 1974.
 He played with the band as the lead guitarist from year 1974 to 1977.
 Then he formed his first band "Ugly Boys" in 1977, while studying in high school and joined rock band Feelings (now known as Nagar Baul) as the guitarist the same year.
 He played in the band from 1977 to 1980.
-In 1980, he joined the band Souls where he played for ten years and appeared in four studio albums including Super Souls (1982), College Er Corridore (1985), Manush Matir Kachakachi (1987) and East and West (1988).
+In 1980, he joined the band Souls (band) where he played for ten years and appeared in four studio albums including Super Souls (1982), College Er Corridore (1985), Manush Matir Kachakachi (1987) and East and West (1988).
 In 1991, he left the band to form his own band LRB, where he was the vocalist and guitarist for 27 years, until his death in 2018.
 He released the first ever double album: LRB I and LRB II in 1992, with the band.
 LRB's third studio album was Shukh, which featured "Cholo Bodle Jai", which became an instant hit.
 He also received great success as a solo artist.
 His first solo album Rokto Golap was released in September 1986.
 He got his breakthrough by releasing albums like Moyna (1988) and Koshto (1995) which received great success.
 He released only one instrumental rock album in his career: Sound of Silence (2007), which is the first ever instrumental album in Bangladesh.
 He has also worked in several movie songs, some of them are Anutopto (1993), Loottoraj (1997), Mon (1997) and Ammajan (1999).
 Ayub Bachchu's debut song, "Harano Bikeler Golpo" was written by renowned lyricist Shahid Mahmud Jangi.
 LRB's debut song "Ekdin Ghum Bhanga Shohore" was also written by renowned lyricist Shahid Mahmud Jangi which was the first released song of LRB.
 Bachchu released several best selling-albums with LRB, and as a solo performer.

 He has won a record six Meril Prothom Alo Awards, one Citycell-Channel I Music Award with LRB and won the Bachsas Awards in the Best Male Vocal category in 2004.
 In 2017, he won the Tele Cine Lifetime Achievement Award.
+In 2026, he was posthumously awarded with the Ekushe Padak, for his special contribution to music.